 We organize our paper as follows.
-We formulate fluctuating hydrodynamic equations and related immersed boundary methods for spherical fluid interfaces in Section~\ref{sec:fluct_hydro_curved}.
-We then develop stochastic numerical methods for the drift-diffusion dynamics of particles and microstructures in Section~\ref{sec:stoch_methods}.
-We use our approaches to investigate the statistical mechanics of surface fluctuating hydrodynamics and develop theory for explaining observed power-laws in Section~\ref{sec:applications}.
+We formulate the fluctuating hydrodynamic equations and related immersed boundary methods for spherical fluid interfaces in Section~\ref{sec:fluct_hydro_curved}.
+Stochastic numerical methods for the drift-diffusion dynamics of microstructures are discussed in Section~\ref{sec:stoch_methods}.
+We use our approaches to investigate the statistical mechanics of surface fluctuating hydrodynamics and to develop theory for explaining observed power-laws in Section~\ref{sec:applications}.
 We further demonstrate our approaches by investigating the role of hydrodynamic coupling and related diffusive correlations in the kinetics of passive particles and active microswimmers in Section~\ref{sec:applications}.
-The results show some of the rich phenomena that can arise and be captured by our introduced fluctuating hydrodynamics approaches for curved fluid interfaces.
+The results show some of the rich phenomena that can arise for microstructures and fluctuating hydrodynamics within curved fluid interfaces.

 \lfoot{}